lukewoodcock/rugbymatch/exercices/Ex2.md

 ### c - Extension functions
-In the near feature we want to know which set pieces where won by which team.
-As this statistic is a property of `List<SetPieceEvent>` we will use extention functions to implement this.
+In the near future we will want to know which set pieces where won by which team.
+Because these statistics are properties of `List<SetPieceEvent>` we will use extention functions to implement them.
 Extension functions can be implemented like this:
 ```kotlin
 List<SetPieceEvent>.name() : ReturnType = this.something
 ```

-Write two extension functions returning the set pieces won by/lost by a certain team.
+Write two extension functions returning the set pieces won/lost by a certain team.
 The interface being : `wonBy(teamName)` and `lostBy(teamName)`.

 More information about extension functions can be found [here](https://kotlinlang.org/docs/reference/extensions.html)